SMIT299/Excel-Sales-Analytics/README.md

 Power Pivot: Established data model relationships and incorporated supplementary data into an existing data model.

-DAX (Data Analysis Expressions): Used to create calculated columns and measures to enhance report functionalities.
+DAX (Data Analysis Expressions): Used for creating calculated columns and measures to enhance report functionalities.

 VBA (Visual Basic for Applications): Automated data processing, report generation, and data cleaning tasks, improving workflow efficiency.

-# Soft Skills & Strategic Approach

-In-depth understanding of Sales & Finance Reports, ensuring analytical accuracy.

-User-centric report design, enhancing readability and usability for stakeholders.

-Optimization of report generation by applying meticulous fine-tuning techniques.

-A systematic approach to report development, ensuring scalability and accuracy.

-By leveraging Excel formulas, Power Pivot, Power Query, DAX, and VBA, I successfully developed dynamic, insightful, and actionable Sales & Finance Reports that drive business growth and financial optimization.
+# 📂 Project Files

+Sales & Finance Report: The comprehensive report with all the data analysis, findings, and visualizations.

+Excel Workbook: Contains the raw data, Pivot Tables, and financial calculations